Birmingham Fatigued Truck Driver Accident Attorneys

 Fatigued driving is a type of impaired driving.
 It occurs when a lack of sleep affects a person’s physical and cognitive ability to operate a motor vehicle safely.
 Truck drivers are more susceptible to fatigued driving due to the long hours and the number of miles they drive every day.
 Most people understand that drunk driving or texting while driving is dangerous and should avoid these actions at all costs.
 However, many people are unaware that the leading cause of accidents in the United States is fatigued driving.

-If you injured in an accident that was caused by a fatigued truck driver, you should know your legal rights under Alabama law.
+If you have been injured in an accident caused by a fatigued truck driver, you should know your legal rights under Alabama law.
 You may be entitled to monetary damages, including payment of your medical bills.
 You may also be entitled to reimbursement for property damage sustained by your vehicle, as well as a lump-sum settlement for pain and suffering.

 Farris, Riley & Pitt, LLP is Birmingham’s premiere personal injury law firm.
 Their experienced attorneys have represented thousands of people injured in trucking accidents in the past 20 years.
-They understand that a collision with a truck can be a life-changing event, and they want to help.
+We understand that a collision with a truck can be a life-changing event, and we want to help.

 If you have been in an accident caused by a fatigued truck driver, call the team of legal experts at Farris, Riley & Pitt, LLP now to discuss your case.
 We can be reached by calling (205) 324-1212 or reaching out to us online for a free, no-obligation consultation.

 Do I Need A Fatigued Driving Accident Lawyer?

 If you have suffered injuries caused by a fatigued truck driver in Birmingham, you are entitled to compensation.
 Perhaps, you are thinking of submitting a claim to the trucking company on your own.
 Of course, you want to be compensated for your injuries as quickly as possible.
 You might question, “Do I need a fatigued driving accident lawyer?”